 When you’re back in the office, reassess your notification needs on your phone and computer.
 Which ones are truly useful and which ones are there just to zap your productivity and sanity?

-Let’s start 2017 with better email habits.
+Let’s create better email habits.
 One popular piece of advice is to check your inbox only at designated times of the day.
 If this is feasible, block time in your calendar dedicated solely to responding to emails.

 Time-blocking or not, everyone should still have a system for prioritizing replies.
 Productivity coach David Allen of Getting Things Done fame champions the ‘Two-Minute Rule’: If you can process an email in two minutes, get it done right away and move on.
 If it will take longer, schedule it for when you’ll be focused on more time-consuming tasks.